dalenewman/JunkDrawer/README.md

 </add>
 ```

 Types are checked in the order they appear.
-So, be
+Be sure to add
-sure to add more restrictive data types first.
-For example,
+more restrictive data types first.
+For example, a `byte`
-a `byte` allows 0 to 255, and a `short` allows -32,768 to 32,767.
+allows 0 to 255, and a `short` allows -32,768 to 32,767.
-If you test for `short` before you test for `byte`, all the `bytes`
+If you test for `short` first, and then for `byte`, all
-will end up as `shorts`.
+the *would-be* `bytes` end up as `shorts`.

-Every value in the file is tested.
-The first type where
+Every value in a field is checked for type compatibility.
-all the values are convertable wins.
-If none of the types
+The first type that provies compatible is used.
+If no type
-allow all the values, a string is used.
+is compatible, a `string` is used.

 A `string` is tested for length.
-A field
+A field assumes the length
-assumes the length of the longest value in the file (+1).
-If you want
+of the longest value in the file (+1).
+If you want control
-control over string length, add `min-length`
+over string length, add `min-length` and/or `max-length` to
-and/or `max-length` to the connection:
+the connection:

 ```xml
 <add name="input"